codacy/docs/docs/faq/code-analysis/why-does-codacy-show-unexpected-coverage-changes.md

 ![Diff coverage is 100% but pull request coverage variation is negative](images/coverage-example-1.png)

-There are at least two possible scenarios that could cause this result:
+There are two possible scenarios that could cause this result:

 -   **Removing covered lines or tests**